 Entrances to underground stations are marked with a pictogram and the name of the station.
 There are entrance gates installed before the very entrances to the underground platforms.
 Likewise the validating machines, the gates have a dedicated area for bringing proximity cards and a small opening for ticket validation.
 Entering the platform is allowed only for those passengers who have valid tickets.
 Tickets should be validated before entering the platform area.
 Tickets which have already been validated are used for opening the gates – they should be used in the same way as unvalidated tickets.

 Passengers with the right to free travel can also use free tickets in the form of a cardboard ticket, available in the feeders located near the gates.

 There are validating machines installed also beside the lifts – similar to those available on buses and trams.
 The lifts are to assist passengers with impaired mobility or those having larger amount of luggage in entering the underground platform.

 On the platform, the directions of trains are marked with large boards and on displays counting down to the next course.
 The same directions are also found on the front of the trains.

 Inside the carriages above the sliding doors there is a map of lines with individual stations marked.
 Names of subsequent stations are given in advance as automatic voice announcements, and in newer vehicles they are also provided on electronic displays.

 There is no need to validate the ticket on leaving the underground station – the gates open freely.

-Passengers may transport their luggage or animals for free in all vehicle operated on ZTM lines.
-Luggage may not obstruct passageways, expose other passengers to damage or dirt, or pose any threat to passengers’ safety.
-It is not allowed to place luggage or animals on passengers’ seats.
+Passengers may transport their luggage or animals for free in all vehicles operated on ZTM lines.
+Luggage may not obstruct passageways, expose to damage or dirt, or pose any threat to safety.
+It is not allowed to place luggage or animals on seats.

 Small pets should be transported in dedicated baskets, cages or boxes.
 Dogs should be muzzled and kept on a leash.